fleetdm/fleet/handbook/company/head-of-demand-generation.md

 - 🤔 Systems thinker.
 Process-oriented.
 Analytical.
 - 🤝 Collaboration: You work best in a participatory, team-based environment.
 - 🧑‍🏭 Prototype-first: You embrace speed and failure as we iterate towards the right solution.
-- 🧬 Simplicity: You love complex questions and use your work to simplify that complexity for users.
+- 🧬 Simplicity: You love complex questions and use your work to simplify that complexity.
 - 🟣 Openness: You are flexible and open to new ideas and ways of working
 - ➕ Bonus: You are comfortable with concepts like security, APIs, and DevOps.